-November 14th is the first day of Diwali, “the Festival of Lights,” a five-day Hindu festival that is celebrated by people of different faiths across India.
+November 14th is the first day of Diwali, “the Festival of Lights,” a five-day Hindu festival that is celebrated by people across South Asia.
 Below, Thrity Umrigar, the author of the new picture book Binny’s Diwali, shares some of her favorite Diwali memories from her childhood.

 To the millions of people around the globe that celebrate the Hindu holiday Diwali, it represents the festival of lights and the triumph of good over evil, light over darkness.